barthap/expo-mega-demo/README.md

 First time:

 1. Make sure you have Expo and all the stuff installed and configured (including Xcode)
+1. Clone the repo and update submodules: `git submodule update`.
 1. `yarn install`
 1. `yarn prebuild`
 1. `yarn run:ios`